1

 How to work as a cancer registrar?

 A cancer registrar is responsible for collecting, managing, and maintaining accurate cancer patient data for research and treatment purposes.
 To work as a cancer registrar, one typically needs an associate's or bachelor's degree in health information management or a related field, along with certification such as the Certified Tumor Registrar (CTR).
-Strong attention to detail, knowledge of medical terminology, and proficiency with data management systems are essential for this role.
+Strong attention to detail, knowledge of medical terminology, and proficiency with data management systems are essential for success in this role.

 What is a Cancer Registry job?